There’s something for everyone at this year’s REACH Summit

 Cathy Townley, Coach, Consultant, and Owner of Townley Coaching

-Plan worship for online; adapt it to live space.
+Relaunching Post COVID is NOT like it was pre-COVID!
+Leaders and Members are tired!
+Create Synergy between on and offline.
 Entwine the worship order, website, social media.
 Help people serve in their own locations.
 Create Online Community

 Gary Step, Associate Director of Congregational Vibrancy for the Michigan Conference